 Men get bags around their eyes because they’re getting older, because they made a series of bad lifestyle choices, and because their parents had them.
+(Kids get circles around eyes for completely different reasons).
 Simply put, your eyes can start to look like a wrinkled pair of cargo shorts, for a number of reasons.
 But determining the cause or causes can help guys reduce their ocular baggage and stave off future sagging.
 “While environmental factors, lifestyle, and exposure are all factors, the majority of patients with bags have a parent or grandparent with the same condition,” dermatologist Hal Weitzbuch told Fatherly.

 Genetics aside, there are several age-related changes that cause eyes to bag and sag.
 Facial muscle movement that occurs when people smile can cause creases in the lower eyelids over time.
 In addition to that, repetitive motion damages collagen in the skin, effectively making skin looser.
 Adults lose about 1 percent of collagen every year, a structural protein found in the skin that makes it firm.
 This causes wrinkles everywhere, but eye skin tends to be more thin and fragile, which makes eye bags more likely to show up sooner than other saggy lines.